 - Continue to a total of 108 breaths.

-If you would like to try other methods, here at the best meditations for beginners at home:
+If you would like to try other methods, here at the best meditations to do at home as a beginner:

 - Simple breathing techniques (this one is essential)